-Why do the Hydraulic Stud Tensioners have Dual Hydraulic Ports?
+Why do the Hydraulic Stud Tensioners Have Dual Hydraulic Ports?

-Hydraulic Hoses have rated working pressures consistent with the working pressure of the Hydraulic Stud Tensioner and are available in any length.
+Hydraulic Hoses have rated working pressures consistent with the working pressure of the Hydraulic Stud Tensioner and are available at any length.
 They are supplied with Hydraulic Quick-Disconnect (QD) Fittings and are pre-charged with hydraulic oil.